SDL3pp

 An unsigned 64-bit integer type.

-Wait a specified duration before returning.
+Wait a specified number of milliseconds before returning.

 Note the improvements that Storage makes: